Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 Why and how was the club formed ?

-Prior to 1980 distance running and the marathon was very much a niche sport and the established clubs in Sheffield were struggling to come to terms with the mass participation boom.
-They simply couldn’t cater for and indeed were not welcoming the new breed of fun runner / jogger.
-Striders were one of many similar new wave clubs that formed during the early to mid 1980’s to cater for this upsurge in interest and participation.
+Prior to 1980, distance running and the marathon was very much a niche sport and the established clubs in Sheffield were struggling to come to terms with the mass participation boom.
+They simply couldn’t cater for and indeed were not welcoming to the new breed of fun runner/jogger.
+Striders were one of many similar new wave clubs that formed during the early to mid 1980s to cater for this upsurge in interest and participation.

-After viewing a 1982 Sheffield Marathon video at the Abbeydale sports club in June 1982, an 11 member steering committee was formed after an invitation by Richard Hnat, a local businessman with a sports shop on Infirmary Road.
-The steering committee met on the 20th of July at the Faces Night club on Charles Street.
-Richard Hnat’s vision and drive together with John Rothwell, who was to become a renowned club member, gave birth to what has now become a special club with loads of special people !!
+After viewing a 1982 Sheffield Marathon video at the Abbeydale sports club in June 1982, an 11-member steering committee was formed after an invitation by Richard Hnat, a local businessman with a sports shop on Infirmary Road.
+The steering committee met on 20 July at the Faces nightclub on Charles Street, behind the Cole Brothers store.
+Richard Hnat’s vision and drive together with that of John Rothwell, who was to become a renowned club member, gave birth to what has now become a special club with loads of special people!!

 The steering committee formed that night comprised